fordsfords/blink/README.md

         #BLINK_GPIO=XIO_P6

 This configuration does not blink *any* LEDs, and only monitors the battery.
 When the charge percentage drops below 10%, blink initiates a shutdown.

+Another example:

+        MON_RESET=1
+        MON_GPIO=XIO_P7
+        MON_GPIO_VALUE=0
+        MON_BATTERY=10
+        BLINK_STATUS=1
+        BLINK_GPIO=XIO_P6

+This configuration causes blink to turn the status LED on and off, and also XIO-P6 on and off.
+It also initiates a shutdown for a short press of reset, or for grounding of XIO-P7, or if the battery drops below 10% charge.

 ## Random Notes